 - This way, multiple applications that require particular physical peripherals (e.g., GPU, USB) can be accommodated in the same Edge Node.
 Whichever applications are brought up (one at a time) uses that peripheral.

 - It lets the user manage the applications when the device is offline, i.e., when its management interface is down.

 - Effective utilization of resources like Memory, CPU, and storage.
 An as different set of applications can run on the same node at other times

-- The operations supported through a profile server are: View Edge-node information, View Application statuses, STOP applications, PURGE applications, POWEROFF the edge-node.
+- The operations supported through a profile server are View Edge Node information, View Application statuses, STOP applications, PURGE applications, and POWER OFF the Edge Node.

-- Profile server takes precedence over ZEDCloud while managing the applications.
+- Profile server takes precedence over ZEDEDA Cloud while managing the applications.

 - Only applications part of a profile are managed through the profile server.
 Other applications are not.

 - Follow the sections below to deploy an application using an offline profile server.